amineboutarfi/amazon_to_discord/README.md

 Also note that the product I used in the products_links.txt file might not be available on amazon when you try the bot, use your own products links.

+Important: Use your own Discord Webhook.
+Mine is already deleted and you will get an error.

 ## To Install:
 - (Optional: create & activate a virtual environment) `virtualenv venv`, then `source venv/bin/activate`